Skip to main content

 HbA1c testing on fingerstick analyzers

 Fingerstick screenings have grown in popularity because they give individuals results almost immediately.
 Fingerstick screenings attempt to identify the presence of possible conditions or disease risks, but they should not be a replacement for a physician’s care.
-As such, fingerstick analyzers (the machines used to analyze the 4 drops of blood for a fingerstick screening) are not approved to measure HbA1c for the purpose of alerting individuals to diabetes risk.
+As such, fingerstick analyzers (the machines used to analyze the 4 drops of blood for a fingerstick screening) are not designed to measure HbA1c for the purpose of alerting individuals to diabetes risk.

 • Venipuncture screening at on-site events gives those who screen on site the same experience as participants who screen remotely at a PSC.